Atlas: Bereavement Support for Schools

 - Skills - to support, listen and talk to children through bereavement in effective ways

 - Confidence – to move forward and manage situations with confidence

 The programme can be tailored to suit school and staffing needs and includes:

-- Workshops for staff – ranging from 2-hour sessions to whole day events
+- Introductory and specialist training sessions for any member of school staff ranging from 2-hour sessions to whole day events

 - Specialist in-school focused support including developing a bereavement policy, team training in childhood bereavement